 Mediavine is an influential ad network, and I assume Journey will continue to improve as it becomes the best CPM ad network for small publishers.
 They’re good.
 However, you won’t get full control like AdSense and Ezoic.

-4. Media.Net
+Media.Net

-Not only that, Media.net monetizes websites with header bidding and one-tag monetization.
+Not only that, but Media.net monetizes websites with header bidding and one-tag monetization.
 Provides high-quality display ads with broad buyer channels.

 Publishers Requirement:

-- Media.net doesn’t list traffic conditions to apply but requires a quality site.
+- Media.net doesn’t list traffic conditions to apply, but requires a quality site.

 - You need a website with helpful content before you apply to Media.net.